Which Color Catches the Eye First?

 Human brains have a natural limit for the amount of visual information they can process at any moment.
 Subsequently, they have evolved to prioritize where to direct their attention based on low-level features of visual communication, such as color.
 Knowing which colors have the biggest impact influences decision-making and removes the trial-and-error aspect.

-Using decades of science, the Dragonfly AI model looks at several visual elements proven to attract our first glance.
+Using decades of science, the Dragonfly AI model looks at several visual cues proven to attract our first glance.
 This includes red and green color contrast, blue and yellow contrast, texture, orientation, scale, edges, and scale.

-This innovative platform can analyze visual content and output relevant saliency maps and scores, it requires human interaction to validate and interpret these outputs in the context of the objectives for the task at hand.
+This innovative platform can analyze visual content and output relevant saliency heatmaps and scores, it requires human interaction to validate and interpret these outputs in the context of the objectives for the task at hand.

 1200x600_3